Historic Significance of the Woodward

 The Woodward is the recipient of two federal “Save America’s Treasures” (SAT) grants.
 This particular grant is only for those projects recognized as being of national historic significance.
 Receipt of the grant is competitive and is measured against all other national projects from every part of the preservation universe.
 As a result, VERY FEW preservation projects receive SAT funding.

 - The Save America’s Treasures (SAT) grant program, started in 1999, has awarded 908 grants to 897 projects in the United States through 2006.
+The SAT grant program was discontinued in 2010, but this does not affect projects who received grants in 2010 or before.

 - The Woodward Opera House ranks 15th out of the 897 projects selected nationally in the award amount granted ($1,035,941).